herbsjs/herbsjs.github.io/docs/tutorial/specs.md

     We start a const createListSpec, thats assigned with spec() function.

-    spec(), expects an object that we will reference a use case and we will describe its test scenarios.
+    spec(), expects an object parameter that we will reference a use case and we will describe its test scenarios.
 */
 const createListSpec = spec({

     /* Setting createList entity as an use case of spec */
     usecase: createList,

     /*
         Here we a creating a string property, thats